 Vehicle-to-vehicle (V2V) communication as a means of safety

 Communication between vehicles plays a crucial role in making self-driving technology genuinely safe.
 To drive safely, an autonomous car needs to have access to accurate and current information on the weather, repair work, and other factors influencing traffic.
 Cross-car communication is usually based on cloud information technologies that enable cars to process and receive data about the surroundings that makes the crucial features of self-driving cars work.

 V2V communication may involve sharing real-time and historical sensor data, multilayer maps, and predictive machine learning data.
 For this purpose, comprehensive cloud-based platforms are being developed with the cooperation of T1 vendors and software specialists.
 Over-the-air map updates that adjust atypical map formats to meet the Navigation Data Standard are one example of how cross-car communication.
 This type makes driving safe and feasible by uploading data on the surroundings from cars ahead to help other cars prepare for further obstacles.

 Sensor fusion to ensure autonomous cars see the world and don’t hit the wall

 An Advanced Driver Assistance System (ADAS) is an integral element of autonomous transportation.
 The work of ADAS is based on information received and processed with the help of different types of self-driving car sensors.
 These include rearview cameras, radar, and Lidar.
-Each type of sensor is by itself not enough to guarantee safe driving.
+Each type of sensor is by itself not enough to guarantee autonomous vehicles safety.
 Therefore, a mix of different technologies is commonly applied.

 A rearview camera with ultrasonic or radar sensors enables a car to identify objects within 150 meters regardless of weather conditions.